 Some great examples of reminder emails come from car companies; below is an innovative example from Nissan.
 By collecting necessary customer data and efficiently organizing this data into profiles, Nissan can quickly segment their customers by when they purchased their cars.
-Nissan can then use to trigger reminders to their customers about upcoming maintenance appointments, service updates, and other special offers.
+Nissan can then use marketing automation solutions to trigger reminders to their customers about upcoming maintenance appointments, service updates, and other special offers.

 2. VIP Programs